RA-curryfish/PongOS/README.md

 | fffc0000 | 40000   | 4.29E+09     | 262144         | res    |
 |          |         |              | 67043328       |        |

-(switched to using a simple bitmap for now)
+(switched to using a simple bitmap for now, have not fully implemented the things below)

 Using buddy allocation, There are 11 layers with the biggest having 4MB block and the smallest, a 4KB block.
 The layout is the following: